sebivenlo/esd-2024-elasticsearch/notes/elasticsearch_notes.md

 ## Keyword vs full-text search
 ## Ranking
 Ranking: Allows the organization of search results based on their importance to improve the quality of search outcomes.
+Instead of asking "Is this document relevant?"
+Elasticsearch asks "How relevant is this document?"

 Relevance Ranking: Elasticsearch defaults to using a TF-IDF-based relevance ranking.
 Field-Based Ranking: This method allows ranking based on the value or score of a specific field.